Lydia Delectorskaya: Early life

 Born in the Siberian city of Tomsk, the only daughter of a pediatrician, Delectorskaya was orphaned at twelve, when both parents died in successive epidemics of typhus and cholera during the Civil War.
 Brought up by her aunt, they fled from the Russian Revolution of 1917 to Manchuria, China.
-Lydia wanted to become a medical doctor, and was accepted in the medical faculty of the Sorbonne, but the high fees charged to foreign students were out of reach and she ended up a penniless exile in Nice.
-The first paintings Matisse made of Lydia combined the phenomenal virtuosity that had cost him so many years to perfect with his original instinctive ability to compose spontaneously in color.
-Matisse's son Pierre told his father that he had renewed himself as a painter with Pink Nude, for which Lydia modeled over a period of six months in 1935.
+Delectorskaya wanted to become a medical doctor, and was accepted in the medical faculty of the Sorbonne, but the high fees charged to foreign students were out of reach and she ended up a penniless exile in Nice.
+The first paintings Matisse made of Delectorskaya combined the phenomenal virtuosity that had cost him so many years to perfect with his original instinctive ability to compose spontaneously in color.
+Matisse's son Pierre told his father that he had renewed himself as a painter with Pink Nude, for which Delectorskaya modeled over a period of six months in 1935.

 Career

 Barely surviving, in 1932, she found temporary work with the Matisses, first as a studio assistant, then as a domestic help.
-Matisse's wife Amélie had become an invalid.
+Matisse's wife, Amélie, had become an invalid.
 It was three years before the painter asked her to sit for him.
-Lydia was 25, Matisse 65, and with Matisse having an avuncular attitude to the young woman, she wrote:
+Delectorskaya was 25, Matisse 65, and with Matisse having an avuncular attitude to the young woman, she wrote:

 Gradually I began to adapt and feel less 'shackled,'... in the end, I even began to take an interest in his work.